 The Windows 7 ISO does not contain drivers for USB 3.0 controllers or drivers for some of the more recent USB 2.0 controllers.
 If you make a bootable USB drive containing Windows 7, you may find that you get a 'required CD\DVD driver is missing' error message because it cannot find the USB drive once Windows WinPE has loaded.

 Tip: If your system only has USB 3 ports, one trick you can try is to try using a USB 2.0 drive (not USB 3) or connect your USB 3 drive to the USB 3 ports using a USB 2.0 extension cable - sometimes the Win7 USB driver will work, if you are lucky!

-One alternative to installing Windows 7, would be to run WinNTSetup.exe from a Windows 10 WinPE USB drive and then load and install the Windows 7 ISO using WinNTSetup.
+One alternative for installing Windows 7 via USB 3, would be to run WinNTSetup.exe from a Windows 10 WinPE USB drive and then load and install the Windows 7 ISO using WinNTSetup.

-Alternatively, it is possible to add Windows 7 USB 3.0 drivers to the Win7 installer files, however you might like to try this way instead.
+Alternatively, it is possible to add Windows 7 USB 3.0 drivers to the Win7 installer files.

 8GB+ USB Flash drive (USB 3.x or USB 2.0)

 Windows 10 ISO (latest version you can find from Microsoft - do not use a dual 32-bit+64-bit version)